A list of classes, and NPCs from the MMORPG La Tale. Page under construction.

 - Glass Cannon: They start off as this, dealing great damage but can't take as much damage themselves.

 - Simple, yet Awesome: The Warrior is considered one of the most beginner-friendly classes in the game, thanks to the straightforward nature of their skills.

 Warlord -> Dragoon -> HeroThe first promoted option of the Warrior, they use upgraded versions of their greatsword and spear skills, and have more skills to use in their arsenal.

 - Blade Spam: They become quite proficient at this using their spears to unleash powerful multihit attacks.

 - Lightning Bruiser: They learn passives to increase their survivability, and can deal pretty great sustained damage.

 - Sword Beam: They've learned how to do this with their greatswords.

-Blader -> Strider -> Blade MasterThe second promoted option of the Warrior, they wield dual blades and specialize in incredibly powerful and long basic attack combos.
+Blader -> Strider -> Blade MasterThe second promoted option of the Warrior, they wield dual blades and specialize in incredibly powerful and long attack combos.